waigo/waigo/README.md

 At present Waigo does not provide a model layer in order to be as flexible as possible.
 Feel free to use an ORM, ODM, flat files or whatever type of model layer you want.

 The default configuration (`app.config.db`) does however create a Mongo database connection using [mongoose](http://mongoosejs.com/).
 This connection (once established) is available through `app.db`.
-All supported database connection types are stored in the path `support/db`.
+All supported database connection types are available in the `support/db` module file path.

 ## Sessions